 The National Transport Authority of Ireland has announced the core bus corridor project.
 This project claims that it will; deliver 230 Km of dedicated bus lanes and 200 Km of cycle tracks along 16 routes inside of Dublin.
 Proposals are being met with strong opposition across Dublin and Shankill as a community and town has severe concerns about Route 13 from Bray to City Centre.

-Shankill Against BusConnects are concerned and affected locals in Shankill and the surrounding areas.
-We are challenging the NTA and BusConnects plans for Route 13 and in particular through Shankill Village, which will be destroyed if the plans were to go ahead.
+Save Shankill Village (SSV) are concerned and affected locals in Shankill and the surrounding areas.
+We are challenging and protesting the NTA and BusConnects proposals for Route 13 and in particular through Shankill Village, which will be destroyed if the proposals were to go ahead.

 Why is this important?